 In order to continue services, you must contact Customer Service by the date included on the letter you received to deny, suspend, terminate or reduce your services.
 If the judge does not rule in your favor, you may be asked to pay for the services received.

 What is the Michigan Department of Health and Human Services (MDHHS) Alternative Dispute Resolution?

-This process is available for persons without Medicaid that are unhappy with the local appeal process.
+This process is available for persons without Medicaid/HMP that are unhappy with the local appeal process.

 If you do not agree with an appeal decision made at the local dispute level.
 (You have 10 days from receiving the written notice to file for an MDHHS Alternative Dispute Resolution.)